duckietown/docs-AIDO/book/AIDO/00_book_AIDO.md

 If you are stuck try one of the following things:

  - Look through the contents of this documentation using the links on the left.
 Note that the "Parts" have many "Chapters" that you can see when you click on the Part title,
- - Look at the [questions](https://www.duckietown.org/questions) page on the website and see if someone has asked the question that you have (and if not feel free to ask it),
  - Join our [slack community](https://join.slack.com/t/duckietown/shared_invite/enQtNTU0Njk4NzU2NTY1LTQ2MDI4MTY1OTE1YjhjMTU4YTdkMDViMzJmNmJkNGQxN2U1ZGJlZjk2NGM0M2FiODY3YmQ2MTQ3MGM2MjY1ZTI),
  - If you are sure you actually found a bug, file a github issue in the appropriate repo.